-This Whistler Travel Guide blog post is sponsored by Westin Whistler, and all opinions are my own.
+This Whistler Travel Guide blog post is sponsored by The Westin Resort & Spa, Whistler, and all opinions are my own.

 Whistler Travel Guide

-Honestly, there’s not 1 thing I would change about our trip, do “differently” or do better.
+Honestly, there’s not a single thing I would change about our trip, do “differently” or do better.
 One of the first times we nailed it on the first try, and that’s RARE for a new destination!!

-So here’s a breakdown on where we stayed, how we got there, what we ate, and what we did while we were there in the ultimate Whistler travel guide!
+So here’s a breakdown on where we stayed, how we got there, what we ate, and what we did while we were in Whistler with the ultimate Whistler travel guide!

 Where to Stay